 Am I still covered under workers compensation while I am working from home?

 Yes.
 Where an employee has approval to work from home you will be covered under the Safety Rehabilitation and Compensation Act (SRC Act).
 More information can be found on the Comcare website.

 Comcare has released information for employers to assist in managing workers compensation claims arising from employees working from home during COVID-19.
 Please review the Comcare website alongside the Employer Information - claims involving working from home fact sheet.

 How do I arrange an assessment of my workstation?

 Consistent with your obligations to proactively take care of your own health and safety while at work, all employees working remotely must take active steps to set up a safe working environment.
 You are strongly encouraged to view a recorded webinar which provides an understanding of key home office ergonomic principles and a range of health, safety and wellbeing considerations to reduce the risk of injury when working in a home office environment.
-You can watch the live recording by accessing the MOPs Employee PDP channel on GoTo.
+You can watch the live recording on MOP(S) Learning.

 You are also encouraged to complete the online ergonomic self-assessment tool on Skytrust at www.skytrust.co.
 Where further assessment is required, it is possible to have a guided assessment over the phone via Facetime with our WHS provider.

 To access the self-assessment tool go to the induction tile on the left hand column of the Skytrust homepage.
 On the next screen click on ‘start online Induction training’ and this will take you to the next screen where you will see the ‘Workstation Setup and Ergonomic Assessment tool’.